Post-pandemic Canada must set sights higher to boost growth: BoC's Wilkins

-OTTAWA (Reuters) - After the COVID-19 pandemic, Canada will need to focus on creating sustainable growth that does not leave people behind in order to make higher levels of debt more manageable, a senior Bank of Canada official said on Thursday.
+OTTAWA (Reuters) - After the COVID-19 pandemic, Canada will need to focus on creating sustainable growth that leaves fewer people behind in order to make higher levels of debt more manageable, a senior Bank of Canada official said on Thursday.

-The pandemic has lowered the country’s potential growth rate, even as debt has continued to pile up, and both industry and government have roles to play in finding ways to close that gap, Carolyn Wilkins said in her last speech as Senior Deputy Governor of the central bank.
+The pandemic has lowered the country’s potential growth profile, even as debt has continued to pile up, and both industry and government have roles to play in finding ways to close that gap, Carolyn Wilkins said in her last speech as senior deputy governor of the central bank.

 “We need to set our sights higher to help businesses create good jobs and to make high debt loads more manageable,” Wilkins said.
 “We need to recognize that social and economic goals are often self-reinforcing, not conflicting.”